 Please consult the ACC approved paint chart before doing any exterior painting.
 At the March 2015 annual HOA meeting, new paint charts from Benjamin Moore were distributed.
 You can use the old McCormick paint chart or paint from another vendor as long as it matches one of the approved colors.
-The charts will be distributed to those not in attendance.
-For further information, contact Chair of the ACC.
+For further information or to obtain a paint chart, contact Chair of the ACC.

 HOMEOWNER COMPLAINT FORM

 Loudoun County ordinances forbid the parking of commercial vehicles in residential areas.
 Vehicles over one and a half tons or have more than two axles that are parked on residential streets are subject to fines and towing.
 In addition, homeowners who regularly park work trucks or vans in the neighborhood are asked to be considerate of others.
 If you must park on the street, please park in front of your own home.
 In addition, make sure your vehicles are kept clean and orderly, and aren’t used to store building materials or any other items that can be viewed by passer-bys.